SharminSirajudeen/open-source-guide/index.md

 </p>

 **The Business Impact:**
-- Phoenix licensed its BIOS for $290,000 per manufacturer
+- Phoenix licensed its BIOS to major manufacturers for significant fees
-- They took out a $2 million insurance policy against copyright lawsuits (never needed)
+- They took out a substantial insurance policy against copyright lawsuits (never needed)
 - HP, Tandy, AT&T, and others licensed Phoenix BIOS
 - The entire PC clone industry exploded
 - IBM lost control of the PC market